NLNZDigitalPreservation/nlnz-tools-sip-generation-fairfax-processor/README.md

 ## License

-&copy; 2018 &mdash 2019 National Library of New Zealand.
+&copy; 2018 &mdash; 2019 National Library of New Zealand.
 All rights reserved.
 MIT license.